Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Appendix

 \subsubsection{Global phase synchronization}

-Global phase synchronization is a feature that allows temporary re-use of DDS cores for driving different frequencies, and the ability to return to a previous frequency and phase as if the DDS had been in a free-running state.
-Although can be performed by calculating the expected phase and either overwriting the accumulator or adding a phase offset, the distinction here is that the global phase synchronization is handled automatically.
+Global phase synchronization is a feature that allows reuse of DDS cores for driving different frequencies, and the ability to return to a previous frequency and phase as if the DDS had been in a free-running state.
+Although this can be performed by calculating the expected phase and either overwriting the accumulator or adding a phase offset, the distinction here is that the global phase synchronization is handled automatically.
 This removes the need for manual bookkeeping and also avoids any potential issues that may arise in the event of a missed clock edge or non-deterministic latency.
+Eliminating manual bookkeeping requirements also leads to a smaller data footprint, since gates can be represented as simple primitives that can be reused without having to account for context-dependency.
 The process involves a global counter that is shared among all DDS cores, and the counter data is multiplied against the DDS input frequency to calculate the phase accumulated from some arbitrary point in the past when the global counter is zero.
 The resulting phase is passed to the DDS accumulator, with latencies matched in the data path such that a trigger can update the accumulator with the global phase corresponding to the current input frequency.
 This allows one to synchronize to the global phase across all channels, at any point in time, and the resulting phase will be consistent with a previously synchronized frequency of the same value.
 Reproducing the phase simply boils down to an initial synchronization step with the first application of some given frequency in a gate sequence.
 This is possible without ever flushing out the accumulator, so that a frequency can be synchronized to its previous phase for as long as the device is powered and the global counter is not reset\footnote{This is possible even if the global counter rolls over because of commensurability over a finite set of frequency values limited to $2^N-1$ for an $N$-bit frequency word.}.